 You and your student have been so busy with the application process for so long that it feels as though you should still be working at it – until your student has that acceptance letter in hand.
 It’s difficult to stop.
 Here are a couple of things not to do.

 - Once your student has determined that everything has been received by the admissions office(s), do not call unless there is an urgent reason.
 The admissions process takes time.
 Calling constantly to check on the status of the application will not help.
 Calls from parents especially will not help.
 Unless there is a major change in some information in the application, do not call.

-- Do not ask your student about his first choice of school, or whether he has heard anything, or whether his friends have heard anything.
-He may need a break from the whole college experience right now.
-Allow him to enjoy being a high school senior for a while and think about now rather than next year.
+- Do not ask your student about their first choice of school, or whether they have heard anything, or whether their friends have heard anything.
+Your student may need a break from the whole college experience right now.
+Allow them to enjoy being a high school senior for a while and think about now rather than next year.

 - Do not compare notes with other parents.
 The admissions process can too easily begin to feel like a competition.
 Force yourself to take a break for a bit.
 Steer conversations away from college talk.

 What you can do right now

 Yes, you feel as though you should be doing something.
 It is difficult to go from full-speed-ahead to a full stop in the admissions process.
 There are a few things that you can be doing while you wait.

 - Do have your student make sure that everything has been received by the admissions office.

 - Do make sure that all financial aid forms are completed by the appropriate deadlines.

 - Do encourage your student to spend some time searching for local scholarships.
 These may have spring application deadlines.

 - Do have your student let the admissions office know if some important piece of information changes.
 Is there a major financial change in your circumstances?
 Has your student just won a major award or championship?